prakhar-pal/redux-form-bootstrap/README.md

 1. Initial value should be null,
 2. Should ensure to be controlled component,
 3. Wrapper shouldn't have local state,
-4. Should blur when user blurs, same for focus,
-5. Should have disabled as option,
+4. Should have disabled as option,
-6. Should have option to clear selected value,
+5. Should have option to clear selected value,
-7. Should set its value to null if the box is cleared,
-8. Should allow initial value (also referred as default value) to be set,
+6. Should allow initial value (also referred as default value) to be set,
-9. Default should be in the format of array containing objects.
+7. Default should be in the format of array containing objects.
 This default value should have value and label as mandatory keys,
-10. Should disappear on outside click,
+8. Should close the drop down when user clicks outside of it

+It's expected props are as described -

+#### `options: []{label: string, value: string}`
+    array of  objects, each of which is has label, value as fiedls.
+#### `default: {label: string, value: string}`
+    an object containing keys named label and value

 ## 3. Async Select
-It should be able to fetch data from API provider and display according to query from user in entered in input box.
+It should be able to fetch data from API provider and display according to query from user that is entered in input box.

+1. Should only process data from fetchData, when result is an array of Objects, each of which has label and key as its properties,
+2. Should allow clearing selected value,
+3. Should allow, optionally, a default value to be set,
+4. It's initial value or after clearing it, should be null,

 Its expected props is outlined as below -

-### 1. `fetchData: Function `
+#### `fetchData: Function `
     a function  that returns data in format of `[...,{ label: string, value: string}, ...]`
-### 2. `default?
-Object`
+#### `default?: Object`
     an object in the form of  `{label: string, value: string}`.
 It sets the default value.
-### 3. `disabled: boolean`
+#### `disabled: boolean`
      Disables it!
-### 4. `label?: string`
-    Sets label to the input, on top of it.
-### 5. `noLabel?: boolean`
-    Removes label, even if label prop is passed.`
+#### `isClearable?: boolean`
+    To allow clearing selected value, it defaults to true.